aws-samples/serverless-patterns/sqs-lambda-ddb-cdk-ts/README.md

 2. In the script, replace 'YOUR_REGION' and 'YOUR_SQS_QUEUE_URL' with your desired AWS Region and SQS Queue URL respectively

-3. Using the command line, run the script and specify an integer for N (the number of requests per time interval - 5 is a sufficient number for this demo) and for T(the frequency in seconds with which to send the N events - 1 is sufficient for this demo).
+3. Using the command line, run the script and specify an integer for N (the number of requests per time interval - 5 is a sufficient number for this demo) and for T(the frequency in milliseconds with which to send the N events - 1000 is sufficient for this demo).
 Keep this script running in the background until later in step 10.
 You should begin to see continuous messages in your terminal saying "Batch of N items pushed to SQS at ...".

 ```
 node push-sqs-messages.js N T